bjornbytes/lovr.org/docs/Controller:vibrate.md

 Notes
 ---

-On the HTC Vive, the value for `duration` currently must be less than .004 seconds.
-Call this function several frames in a row for stronger or prolonged vibration patterns.
+On the HTC Vive, the value for `duration` currently must be less than .004 seconds, and the `power` is always set to 1.0.
+Call this function several frames in a row over several frames for stronger or prolonged vibration patterns.